 Complete a Complaint Form and send it in to the unit.
 We do not take anonymous complaints nor inform the public about whether or not an investigation will be conducted.

 The Residential Tenancy Act and the Manufactured Home Park Tenancy Act allow for the levying of administrative monetary penalties when a landlord or renter has contravened a provision of one of the Acts, the regulations to these Acts, or the landlord or renter has failed to comply with a decision or order of the Residential Tenancy Branch.

 The legislation allows a monetary penalty of up to $5,000.
 If the contravention occurs or continues over more than one day, that amount may be imposed for each day the contravention continues.

-Administrative penalties are issued to promote compliance, and consideration is given to whether continuing application of the penalty will result in earlier compliance.
+Administrative penalties are issued to promote compliance only after all other reasonable attempts have failed.
 The person’s compliance history and the seriousness of the contravention are also taken into account when determining a one-time or continuing penalty.

 Prior to being ordered to pay an administrative penalty, the person who is the subject of an investigation will be provided with an opportunity to be heard.
 This will typically be in the form of a written submission due 21 days after being served with a notice from the unit.
 The notice will outline the alleged contravention or failure to comply, all evidence which supports the allegation and the time-frame for responding.
 Failure to provide submissions or failure to appear when required by the notice will be considered a voluntary waiver of their right to be heard and the branch may proceed with levying an administrative penalty.